natelistrom/natelistrom.github.io/_posts/2015-04-10-navigating-digital-books.md

 [Digital gardening](https://maggieappleton.com/garden-history) status:

 - <strong>Low confidence</strong> - When I originally published this, I was sure that I was onto the coolest thing since sliced bread.
 Now, after years of reading with scrolling vs. discrete digital "pages," I'm convinced that pages have a lot going for them.
 Scrolling tends to divide attention.
-Also, I almost never use a pinch gesture unless I'm on some sort of canvass, like a map.
+Also, I almost never use a pinch gesture unless I'm on some sort of canvas, like a map.
 It's not a native gesture for navigation.
 As a philosophical design exploration, I think this is great.
 As a practical recommendation, not so much.
 - <strong>High effort</strong> - I spent a lot of time and thought on this essay.